Welcome to the Office of Recycling and Green Community Programs

 Michigan Green Schools Challenge

-Schools which become an official Michigan Green School will receive a flag, certificate signed by the Governor and be recognized at the Monroe County Earth Day Celebration.
-If your school has already been established as an official Michigan Green School in the past, you need to reapply as green status is designated on an annual basis.
-Green, Emerald or Evergreen School Michigan Green School Application can be found HERE.
+Schools which become an official Michigan Green School will receive a Green School flag, a certificate signed by the Governor and be recognized at the Monroe County Earth Day Celebration.
+If your school has already been established as an official Michigan Green School in the past, you need to reapply each year as green status is designated on an annual basis.
+Michigan Green School Application can be found HERE.

-Evergreen - Edith Wagar Middle School, Eyler Elementary School, Jefferson 5/6 Elementary School, Meadow Montessori School, Monroe County ISD, Ritter Elementary School, St. Charles Borromeo Catholic School, St. John the Baptist Early Elementary, St. Mary Middle School Campus, St. Michael the Archangel Early Elementary School, St. Joseph Catholic School, St. Patrick Catholic School, Sodt Elementary School, Waterloo Elementary School
+Evergreen - Edith Wagar Middle School, Eyler Elementary School, Jefferson 5/6 Elementary School, Meadow Montessori School, Monroe County ISD, New Bedford Academy, Ritter Elementary School, St. Charles Borromeo Catholic School, St. John the Baptist Early Elementary, St. Mary Middle School Campus, St. Michael the Archangel Early Elementary School, St. Joseph Catholic School, St. Patrick Catholic School, and Sodt Elementary School

 Emerald - North Elementary School, Sterling Elementary School, Summerfield Elementary School